MA LAB AND THEORY I #1MAT01 180 hours

 This course prepares students to enter their new career.
 Students will develop resumes, cover letters, thank you letters, references, and create a professional portfolio.
 Mock interviews will be conducted to assist the student in presenting themselves professionally as the seek employment.
 Topics will include the job search and interview preparation and career skills required to be a valuable and successful employee.
 Topics from Semester I will be continually reinforced and integrated into discussions and applications across the curriculum.

 TRANSCRIPTION: During this course students will develop the skills required to successfully interpret and transcribe dictation by physicians and other healthcare professionals into comprehensive healthcare records.
 This is a second semester course.
-Prerequisites of this course are first semester courses; Computer Applications for the Medical Office 1 (#1D6501), and Medical Terminology (#1D6101).
+Prerequisites of this course are first semester courses; Computer Applications for the Medical Office (1MAT06), and Anatomy and Associated Terminology (#1MAT02).
 This course is 15 hours and .5 credits.

 CLINICAL EXTERNSHIP #2MAC01 200 hours